 The Department of Building and Housing (now Ministry of Business, Innovation and Employment – Building and Housing Group) Licensed Building Practitioners’ scheme came into effect on 1st March 2012.

 Occupational licensing aims to make sure that people in the building industry are competent and accountable.
 A building practitioners’ board will hear complaints against licensed building practitioners (among other duties).
 But while the board can fine or suspend builders from the scheme, it isn’t meant to be a form of redress for consumers, so when building a house or doing renovations the cautious homeowner will still look for extra cover – such as a builders guarantee.

-A builders guarantee ensures that if your builder can’t complete the job (usually for reasons of insolvency, death or disability) the guarantee company will find someone to finish it, and pay for any extra costs to complete your home.
+A building warranty ( or builders guarantee) ensures that if your builder can’t complete the job (usually for reasons of insolvency, death or disability) the guarantee company will find someone to finish it, and pay for any extra costs to complete your home.
 It will also cover you in the event of a loss of deposit and for any structural defects for the period of the guarantee, usually 10 years.

 • Protects your deposit